volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 ## Better Avoid Props In Initial State

-Generally speaking, props in initial state should be avoided, **unless you only need them to initialize the internal state of the component** and either props are never update or the component should not react to their updates.
+Generally speaking, props in initial state should be avoided, **unless you only need them to initialize the internal state of the component** and either props are never updated or the component should not react to their updates.

 Let's take a look at the above example - we pass the **initialValue** prop, which is used to initialize the internal state of the **ChildComponent** and is never changed.

-This is perfectly fine, but it is rather an exception than the general use case.
+This is perfectly fine, but it is rather an exception than the general rule.

 The real problem occurs if the **initialValue** can be changed in the **ParentComponent**: